 |Electronics and Communications Consultant||Electronics & Communication engineers create, design and develop everyday devices such as mobile phones, portable music devices, and computers.
 Electronics & Communication engineering offers the chance to produce new innovations and developments in telecommunications, robotics, computing hardware, and power and electrical equipment.||4 - 7 lakhs|

 |Electronic Communications Technician||Electronic communications technicians install, monitor, maintain and troubleshoot a variety of Internet, telephone and television equipment and systems.
 They are most frequently employed by wired and wireless carriers, building contractors, cable television companies or other telecommunications services.||3 - 4 lakhs|

-Question: What is the difference between electronics communication engineering and electronics telecommunication engineering?
+Q: What is the difference between electronics communication engineering and electronics telecommunication engineering?

 Electronics and Telecommunication Engineering (ETE) which deals with the various principles and the practical aspects related to the designing of the various telecommunication equipment.
 The electronics and telecommunication engineers develop the prototypes of the integrated circuit components, apart from which this also combines with the various aspects of the electrical, structural and civil engineering as well.

-Question: Can the students of Electronics and Telecommunication Engineering apply for RRB?
+Q: Can the students of Electronics and Telecommunication Engineering apply for RRB?

-Answer: Yes, a B.Tech graduate in Electronics and Telecommunication can apply for the RRB JE Examination.
+A: Yes, a B.Tech graduate in Electronics and Telecommunication can apply for the RRB JE Examination.
 To apply for such Railway Junior Engineer, the candidate must be eligible for the criteria limits for the examination and the candidate here is eligible to apply for the Railway Junior Engineer Exam.